 8-5.2 Steps and open porches without roofs shall be allowed in any required yard.

-8-5.3 Permitted accessory structures shall be allowed in the required rear yard.
+8-5.3 Permitted accessory structures shall be allowed in the required yard.

 8-5.4 Eaves, cornices, gutters, and other minor architectural features projecting less than twenty-four inches (24) from the main portion of the building shall be allowed to project into any yard.